Best Film for the Vivitar 420 SL

-The best film to use in your Vivitar 420/SL is going to depend on your lens, lighting, and if you want to use color or black & white.
+The best film to use in your Vivitar 420 SL should be based on your lens, lighting conditions, and if you want to use color or black & white.

-Kodak UltraMax 400 - The film works well in a plethora of lighting conditions and is a very good pick for a 35mm color film.
-Using Kodak UltraMax 400 you should have the ability to handhold the 420/SL in just about all scenarios.
+Kodak UltraMax 400 - The film handles a variety of lighting conditions well and is an excellent pick for a color 35mm film.
+Using this film you should have the ability to handhold the 420 SL in lots of situations.

-Fujifilm photographs tend to have cooler colors with notable blues and greens compared to Kodak.
+Fuji pictures tend to have cooler colors with an emphasis on greens and blues, when compared to Kodak.

-Lomography 800 can also be purchased in the 120 film format, to be used with a medium format camera.
+It can also be bought in the 120 film format, for use in medium format cameras.

-Kodak Gold 200 - A staple film stock that was launched in the mid-1980s.
-Kodak Gold 200 provides the look and feel of family snapshots from the 80s and 90s.
-Use a flash to get the "authentic" look.
+Kodak Gold 200 - A staple film that started production in the mid-1980s.
+It provides the look and feel of snapshots from the 80s and 1990s.
+For the classic photography experience try a flash.

-To bring the best look out of the film, you'll have to over-expose it by 1 or 2-stops.
-This will produce the great colors everyone loves Gold 200 for.
+To really bring the best out of the film, you will want to over-expose it by 1 or 2-stops.
+This will produce the gorgeous colors everyone loves Kodak Gold for.

-Kodak Portra 400 - Among the film shooting enthusiasts online, Portra 400 is definitely the most frequently used color 35mm film.
-Overexpose it by 1 or 2-stops to get the rendering the film is known for.
+Kodak Portra 400 - Among photography enthusiasts online, Portra 400 is undoubtedly the most widely used color 35mm film emulsion.
+Overexpose it by 1 or 2-stops to get the overall look the film is highly regarded for.